How is SAP S4 HANA different from the current SAP ECC ERP?

 SAP is releasing a number of new functional capabilities which are designed to work with S/4HANA and in-memory computing.
 Examples include Central Finance, SAP Cash Management, and SAP BPC Optimized for S/4HANA.
 But these require additional licenses.

 Overall, there are some pretty significant changes in the S/4HANA functional scope.
 SAP does offer compatibility packs to allow certain SAP ECC functionalities to run on S/4HANA.
 But this a stop-gap measure.
 To truly use S/4HANA and get the best return on investment, IT leaders of existing SAP ECC customers should understand the functional difference and build the best business use case on why their firm should move to S/4HANA.

-Or, if you are looking to ascertain the business and IT benefits from shifting to S/4 HANA, you can request a free assessment from Kaar here.
+If you are looking to ascertain the business and IT benefits from shifting to S/4 HANA, get in touch with Akilesh at email@example.com.